slimcoin-project/Slimcoin/README.md

     slimcoind getburndata

-For further details see the [Proof of Burn minting guide!](http://slimcoin.info/proof-of-burn-guide/)
+For further details see the [Proof of Burn minting guide!](https://slimcoin-project.github.io/proof-of-burn-guide/)

 #### How many coins have been burned by Slimcoin users?

-Check the balance of the burn address [SfSLMCoinMainNetworkBurnAddr1DeTK5](https://chainz.cryptoid.info/slm/address.dws?SfSLMCoinMainNetworkBurnAddr1DeTK5.htm)
+Using [the block explorer](https://slimcoin-explorer.dynv6.net/) check the balance of the burn address SfSLMCoinMainNetworkBurnAddr1DeTK5.

 This amount differs from `nEffectiveBurnCoins` because it returns all coins that had been burnt at that time.